-Tinian ranchers would be disproportionately impacted by the proposed actions because their grazing rights in the leased land areas would end, adversely affecting their income.
+Tinian ranchers would be disproportionately impacted by the proposed actions because their grazing rights in the leased land areas would end.
 Local workers who currently collect and sell wild chili-peppers in the leased area (most of whom are presumably part of the low-income population of the island) would also be disproportionately impacted by the proposed operations because their access to these resources that they sell for income would be restricted.
-The health and safety of children would not be disproportionately affected.
+Children would not be disproportionately affected.